-Chicago Theological Seminary proudly supports staff members who serve in the military and fully complies with all applicable laws relating to military leave and reemployment.
-If a staff member needs time off for any military service, including periodic training in the National Guard or Reserves, please contact the designated human resources staff member as soon as possible for information regarding rights and responsibilities relating to military leave.
+CTS proudly supports staff members who serve in the military and fully complies with all applicable laws relating to military leave and reemployment.
+If a staff member needs time off for any military service, including periodic training in the National Guard or Reserves, please contact the human resources staff member as soon as possible for information regarding rights and responsibilities relating to military leave.

-Chicago Theological Seminary will not discriminate or retaliate against any staff member or applicant with regard to hiring, retention, promotion, or reemployment because of past, present, or future membership, application for membership, or performance of military duty in any of the uniformed services.
+CTS will not discriminate or retaliate against any staff member or applicant with regard to hiring, retention, promotion, or reemployment because of past, present, or future membership, application for membership, or performance of military duty in any of the uniformed services.